 Do I need third-party liability insurance for work?

-- You lose the key to your work, and an expensive locking system has to be replaced
+- You lose the key to your work, and they have to replace an expensive locking system

-- You accidentally transmit confidential electronic data to someone, and the company suffers a significant financial loss as a result
+- When you accidentally transmit confidential electronic data to someone, and the company suffers a significant financial loss as a result

-- You accidentally give the wrong advice to a customer, and the customer suffers a loss as a result.
+- Or you accidentally give the wrong advice to a customer, and the customer suffers a loss as a result

 - Violations of image or personal rights also occur time and again